cryptopool-builders/faucet/README.md

 # faucet
-Installation files for Coin Builder
+Installation files for faucet script

 These files do nothing on their own please go to https://github.com/cryptopool-builders/Multi-Pool-Installer